| | | | | | |

 11. Cool Completely Before Slicing

-Let the loaf cool in the loaf pan for at least 15 minutes before removing and then completely cooling on a wire rack at room temperature before cutting into individual slices.
+Let the gluten-free buckwheat banana bread cool in the loaf pan for at least 15 minutes before removing and then completely cooling on a wire rack at room temperature before cutting into individual slices.

 Dish by Dish Tips/Tricks:

-- Other Add-Ins: Another great addition would be chocolate, so you can also add a handful of dark chocolate chips to the batter.
+• Other Add-Ins: Another great addition to this banana bread with buckwheat flour would be a handful of dark chocolate chips.

-- Pan Size Will Determine Loaf Height: I used an 8″ x 4″ loaf pan, and the loaf comes out just right.
-If you use a larger loaf pan, note that you loaf will be flatter and wider in shape.
+• Pan Size Will Determine Loaf Height: I used an 8″ x 4″ loaf pan, and the loaf comes out just right.
+If you use a larger loaf pan, note that your loaf will be flatter and wider in shape.

 Recipe FAQs: